• Skip to primary navigation

 Southwest Black Bean Soup

-bowl of vegetarian white bean chili garnished with fresh cilantro, avocado, and sliced jalapenos.
+bowl of white veggie chili garnished with fresh cilantro, avocado, and sliced jalapenos.

 Author: MaryAnne